Let the Christmas spirit seduce you in Donostia / San Sebastián

 Christmas markets and craft markets

 We don't have to move very far from the Nativity Scene or the shops to have fun at the Christmas markets.
-This year, from 2 December to 6 January, home in on the charming market stalls on Paseo del Urumea, and the Buen Pastor craft market.
+This year, from 1 December to 6 January, home in on the charming market stalls on Paseo del Urumea and Ramón Labayen square.
+And the craft market at plaza Cataluña.

 navidad mercadoFotos: Nicola de polkadotpassport